Wind-River/cloud-platform-deployment-manager/README.md

 ## Using Ansible To Install The Deployment Manager

-To provide better integration into existing CI/CD pipelines an Ansible Playbook has been provided.
+To provide better integration into existing CI/CD pipelines an Ansible playbook has been provided.
 The playbook is stored in this repo as the ```docs/playbooks/titanium-deployment-manager-playbook.yaml``` file.

-The playbook will download the latest Helm Chart to the local Ansible host, upload a copy to the target system, install the chart on the target system, upload a copy of the desired deployment configuration, and apply the desired deployment configuration.
+The playbook will download the latest Helm chart to the local Ansible host, upload a copy to the target system, install the chart on the target system, upload a copy of the desired deployment configuration, and apply the desired deployment configuration.
 Once the playbook has completed the deployment